China detains six over death of watermelon vendor: report

 Deng and his wife had been trying to sell watermelons at a scenic spot by a river where such activity was apparently banned, Xinhua quoted the vendor’s niece as saying.

-In a later report Xinhua said Deng’s family had received 897,000 yuan ($146,100) in compensation “in accordance with relevant laws and regulations to include death compensation, funeral expenses and an award for damages related to emotional distress”.

-The security men, members of the “chengguan”, which works with police across the country to help enforce minor city rules and regulations, are derided by many Chinese as thuggish.
+The security men, members of the ‘chengguan’, which works with police to help enforce minor city rules and regulations, are derided by many Chinese as thuggish.
 Rights groups say they are poorly trained and supervised.

 The Chinese government is obsessed with stability and has shown growing sensitivity to public criticism.